Not a Member?

-Immune globulin is preferred, although 1 mL/dose of the vaccine may be used if immune globulin cannot be obtained.
-If needed, administer the second 1 mL hepatitis A vaccine dose at a later time to complete the series.
+Immune globulin is preferred, although 1 mL IM of the vaccine may be used if immune globulin cannot be obtained.
+If needed, administer the second vaccine dose (1 mL IM) at a later time to complete the series.
 The efficacy of the vaccine for postexposure prophylaxis is unknown in patients older than 40 years.
 Also, more severe manifestations of hepatitis A may occur in older patients.

-1 mL/dose as soon as possible after HAV exposure.
-Efficacy when administered > 2 weeks after exposure is not established.
+1 mL IM as soon as possible after HAV exposure.
+Efficacy when administered greater than 2 weeks after exposure is not established.
 If needed, administer a booster dose at least 6 months after the first dose to complete the series.
 The ACIP recommends series completion within 18 months; the manufacturer of Havrix recommends series completion within 1 year.
 Use immune globulin for postexposure prophylaxis in immunocompromised patients, chronic liver disease patients, and anyone who cannot get the vaccine because of contraindications.

-0.5 mL/dose as soon as possible after HAV exposure.
-Efficacy when administered > 2 weeks after exposure is not established.
-If needed, administer a booster dose at least 6 months after the first dose to complete the series.
+0.5 mL IM as soon as possible after HAV exposure.
+Efficacy when administered more than 2 weeks after exposure is not established.
+Administer a booster dose at least 6 months after the first dose to complete the series.
 The ACIP recommends series completion within 18 months; the manufacturer of Havrix recommends series completion within 1 year.
 Use immune globulin for postexposure prophylaxis in immunocompromised patients, chronic liver disease patients, and anyone who cannot get the vaccine because of contraindications.

 Adults >= 19 years: 1 mL/dose IM.Adults 18 years: 0.5 mL/dose IM.